justLxy/Watermark/python/CONFIG.md

 ## Watermark strength

-Watermark strength `WM_STRENGTH` is an optional parameter that you can provide when encoding (at runtime).
+Set the optional `WM_STRENGTH` parameter when encoding (at runtime).
-Its default value is `1.0`, and changing it provides a trade-off between **robustness** and **visibility**.
+Its default value is `1.0`, and changing it provides a trade-off between **robustness** and **visibility**:

-- Raising its value (for example, to `1.5`) improves robustness (so, for example, the watermark survives printing) but increases the likelihood of ripple artifacts.
+- Raising its value (for example, to 1.5) improves robustness (so, for example, the watermark survives printing) but increases the likelihood of ripple artifacts.
-- Lowering its value (for example, to `0.8`) reduces any likelihood of artifacts but compromises on robustness; however it still survives lower noise, screenshotting, or social media.
+- Lowering its value (for example, to 0.8) reduces any likelihood of artifacts but compromises on robustness; however it still survives lower noise, screenshotting, or social media.

 For example: